skyfox69/jsapi/README.md

 [Specifying examples]: #specifying-examples

-A single sample value can be specified as below.
+A single sample value can be specified by an `example` keyword, for example:

 ```ruby
 property 'foo', type: 'string', example: 'bar'